algolia/kubernetes-hands-on/07-deployment/README.md

 ## Answers

-For 3.
-Nop, same as the pod.
-A `deployment` only creates pods, it doesn't do anything else
+For 3), nop same as the pod.
+A `deployment` only creates pods, it doesn't do anything else.

 ## Links